Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $105 was successfully paid and registered.
+* The amount of $1820 was successfully paid and registered.
-* Your payment has been completed
+* Remaining debt: 780$